Chart Color Schemes

 New Norfolk has limited levels of nearby infrastructure activity, ranking in the 15thth percentile nationally

-Changes to local infrastructure significantly influence an area's performance.
-AreaSearch has identified nine projects likely to impact the area.
-Notable ones are The Mills Precinct (including Noble Life New Norfolk Resort), Derwent Valley Health and Wellbeing Hub, The Agrarian Kitchen Expansion, and Campus7140 Education Centre.
-The following list details those most relevant.
+AreaSearch has identified nine projects that could impact the area, with key ones being The Mills Precinct (including Noble Life New Norfolk Resort), Derwent Valley Health and Wellbeing Hub, The Agrarian Kitchen Expansion, and Campus7140 Education Centre.
+The following list details those likely to be most relevant.

 Professional plan users can use the search below to filter and access additional projects.